 6 Tips on How to Choose A Ripe Pineapple: Pineapples are one of the tricky fruits to choose, as you can’t always tell from the colour alone whether or not the pineapple is ripe.
 To choose a ripe pineapple, you have to make use your different senses.

-Its been a while since we did a Marketing Survival Tip for choosing fresh fruits and vegetables.
+Its been a while since we did an ingredient guide for choosing fresh fruits and vegetables.
 Since we had the chance to go pineapple shopping while filming our latest recipe videos for Spiced Pineapple Jam and Homemade Pineapple Tarts (recipes coming soon!), we decided to put together a quick guide for anyone who want to know how to choose pineapples!

 Here are 6 things that you should be looking out for in a good pineapple: